Welcome to the Pyth Network!

 - Delegators’ stakes are paid out to consumers in the event of a successful claim against faulty publishers causing a bad pricing event.

-The Claims Process is when a network participant tries to trigger a payout to consumers for a specific feed.
+The Claims Process occurs when a network participant tries to trigger a payout to consumers for a specific feed.

 - Doing so requires to bond PYTH tokens which are then returned if a claim is successfully ratified.